How to see NYC on a budget! The Big Apple is known as one of the most expensive cities in the US, this is how you can see it on the cheap.

 Use the local metro.

 The NYC metro system is actually very easy to use and will take you anywhere you need to go for super cheap.
-There is even an iphone app for it.
-This is the best way to get around NYC on a budget, and it’s usually faster than taking a car with all the traffic in the city.
+There is even an iPhone app for it.
+This is the best way to get around NYC on a budget, and it’s usually faster than taking a car with all the traffic in the city, no matter where you’re staying in New York.

 As a bonus, it runs 24/7 so you can take it home once the bars close up at 4am, or anytime before.
 Paris doesn’t even have a metro that runs all night!
 The New York Metro is truly a blessing for being so accessible.